 Inspired by the “Against the Odds” podcast.

-Ascending a mountain’s low-oxygen “death zone” too quickly can lead to headaches, dizziness,
+Ascending a mountain’s low-oxygen “death zone” too quickly can lead to headaches, dizziness, hallucinations and death.

 Hypothermia